Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/2-build-docker-image.md

 ## Write an app and a Dockerfile

 In this exercise, you will create a file named **app.py** containing the Python code that runs inside the container, and a file named **Dockerfile** containing Docker build instructions.
-You can use any text editor you'd like, but we recommend using [Visual Studio Code](https://code.visualstudio.com/) — Microsoft's free, lightweight source-code editor for Windows, macOS, and Linux that features IntelliSense, integrated Git support, and more
+You can use any text editor you'd like, but we recommend using [Visual Studio Code](https://code.visualstudio.com/) — Microsoft's free, lightweight source-code editor for Windows, macOS, and Linux that features IntelliSense, integrated Git support, and more.

 1. Create a file named **app.py** in the same folder in which you stored **sentiment-analysis.pkl** and **vocabulary.pkl** in the previous lesson and insert the following Python code.
 Then save the file.